itiligent/Sonos-OpenWRT-VLANs/README.md

 ---

 ### **Step 5: Configure IGMPproxy**
-Edit `/etc/config/igmpproxy` to configure the upstream & downstream networks:
+Edit `/etc/config/igmpproxy` to configure the **upstream & downstream networks** that will be allowed to proxy multicast:
-_Note: `list altnet` should be used to restrict igmpproxy from relaying outside of the desired networks.
-(Don't use 0.0.0.0/0 !!)_
+_Note: `list altnet` should be used to restrict igmpproxy to just the desired internal networks.
+Don't use 0.0.0.0/0!_
 ```plaintext
 config igmpproxy
 	option quickleave 1